aws-observability/aws-otel-community/sample-apps/java-sample-app/README.md

 2. Trace id injection.
   * Both applications use log4j Mapped Diagnostic Context (MDC).
 The format of the log is defined in the `log4j2.xml` file in each application directory.

-We are also including an example configuration file so that cloudwatch agent can capture the logs of the sample application when running locally.
+We are also including an example configuration file in `cw-agent.json` so that cloudwatch agent can capture the logs of the sample application when running locally.